JesseBrown1980/bank-account-transcrtions/README.md

 ## How to Test

-The Main business logic is covered with testing to a good extent, but there are also rooms for improvement.
+The Main business logic is covered with testing to a good extent, but there is also room for improvement.

 ```bash
 ./gradlew test